bjellesma/Notes/nanodegree-fullstack/database.md

 Every relational database system (Postgres, SQL Server, MySQL, etc.) has its own *flavor* (**dialect**) of SQL that it implements because none of them are 100% compliant with the SQL standard.

+**Inner Joins** - returns rows of data only if they exist between all joined tables

+**Outer Joins** - return every row that exists in the left and right joined table while rendering NULL values on rows who foreign key does not match a record in the other table.
+LEFT and RIGHT JOINS will return null for the other table.

 ## Commands to know

 | Manipulating | Querying | Structuring | Joins | Grouping | Aggregate |